What Does It Mean to Be Pansexual?

 Self-made powerhouses Tess Holliday, Janelle Monea, Bella Thorne, Miley Cyrus, and Kesha are rocking your social feeds and the stage with their badassery, authenticity, talent and...pansexual pride!
 Yep, you read that right.
 All these world-changing babes identify as pansexual.

-The term 'pansexuality' has been around and in use for many-many-many years, according to gender, sexuality, and race researcher Della V. Mosley, Ph.D., assistant professor of psychology at the University of Florida.
-But (!) she hypothesizes that, because there's been "an increasing number of pansexual celebrities outwardly identifying themselves as pansexual, there's been a rise in exposure to the term."
+The term 'pansexual' has been around and in use for many-many-many years, according to gender, sexuality, and race researcher Della V. Mosley, Ph.D., assistant professor of psychology at the University of Florida.
+But if you're suddenly hearing it more and wondering what pansexual means, you're not imagining it.
+Mosley hypothesizes that, because there's been "an increasing number of pansexual celebrities outwardly identifying themselves as pansexual, there's been a rise in exposure to the term."
+Fun fact: There's even a specific pansexual flag that includes a pink, yellow, and blue stripe.

-Still, being able to list off some pansexual celebrities is different from actually knowing what it means.
-If you're scratching your head wondering, 'what is pansexuality?' you've come to the right place.
+Still, being able to list some pansexual celebrities is different from actually knowing what it means.
+If you're scratching your head wondering, "what is pansexual?" you've come to the right place.
 Below, Mosley and Jamie LeClaire, a sex educator who specializes in sexuality and gender, answer all your questions, including: What is pansexuality?
 What's the difference between pansexual and bisexual?
 How do you know if you're pansexual?

 What does pansexual mean?

 In part, the definition of "pansexual" depends on whom you ask.
-That's because there are not one, but two (!) widely-accepted definitions of pansexuality, says Mosley.
+That's because there are not one, but two widely-accepted definitions of pansexual, says Mosley.

+So, put simply, what is pansexual?
 "Being pansexual just means that you're capable of being attracted to someone and that it isn't dependent on gender or genitals," says LeClaire.
 In essence, pansexual folks can go heart-eye-emoji for someone of any sexual orientation, gender identity, gender presentation, or sex (aka genitals).
-(Fun fact: There's even a specific pansexual flag that includes a pink, yellow, and blue stripe.)

 And, no, being pansexual doesn't mean you'll have sex with anyone.